textpattern/textpattern/README.txt

 * Check back regularly at https://textpattern.com/ to see if an update is available.
 Updates are as painless as possible, often extending functionality, fixing bugs and/or security-related issues.
-Your Admin -> Diagnostics panel will also display a message if a new version is available.
+Textpattern's diagnostic panel (Admin -> Diagnostics) will display a message if a new version is available.

 == Upgrading: preflight ==

-* Read the release notes in HISTORY.txt, both for the version you are upgrading to and any prior versions you are skipping.
+* Read the release notes in HISTORY.txt, both for the version you are upgrading to and any prior versions you are skipping as these changes will apply.
   Ensure you understand any changes and enhancements that may affect your Textpattern site functionality.
 If in doubt, refer to the resources in the Getting Started section above before you undertake the upgrade process.
 * Confirm your web server meets or exceeds the Textpattern system requirements: https://textpattern.com/system-requirements
 * It is recommended that the browser cache is cleared to ensure the newer files